Inter-node superconductivity in strained Weyl semimetals: Derivation of the quasiclassical Eilenberger equation

 where $\omega_{m^{\prime}}=\pi T (2m^{\prime}+1)$ are the fermionic Matsubara frequencies and $T$ is temperature.
 By following Ref.~\cite{Houghton-Vekhter:1998}, it is also convenient to perform the following transformations:

 Then, Eqs.~(\ref{Model-Gor'kov-Eq-1}) and (\ref{Model-Gor'kov-Eq-2}) take the form

 While the quasiclassical Green's functions are not translationally invariant in the presence of weak and slowly varying background fields, their dependence on the center-of-mass coordinate $\mathbf{R} =(\mathbf{x}_1+\mathbf{x}_2)/2$ should be weak.
 In this case, it is reasonable to use a gradient expansion.
 In order to obtain such a systematic expansion, it is convenient to rewrite the Green's functions in terms of the center-of-mass coordinate $\mathbf{R}$ and the relative coordinate $\mathbf{r}=\mathbf{x}_1-\mathbf{x}_2$.
-Furthermore, it is convenient to introduce the Fourier transform with respect to the relative coordinate $\mathbf{r}$, i.e.,
+Furthermore, we perform the Fourier transform with respect to the relative coordinate $\mathbf{r}$, i.e.,

 By making use of this Green's function, the Gor'kov equations (\ref{Model-Gor'kov-Eq-New-1}) and (\ref{Model-Gor'kov-Eq-New-2}) can be rewritten as follows \cite{Houghton-Vekhter:1998}: